|

 · Family nutrition;

-· How to work with the government, legal and school systems;
+· How to work with the government, legal, and school systems;

-· How to select quality child care, and develop a plan for back up child care emergencies and when the child or provider is sick.
+to select quality child care and develop a plan for back up child care

-For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
-Hours may be counted for no more than 4 consecutive weeks.
-Timeframe for these limits is the preceding 12 months.
+| For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
+Hours may be counted for no more than four consecutive weeks.
+Timeframe for these limits is the preceding 12 months. |

 LS – Literacy Skills

-Valid for the following programs: W-2, CF
+Valid for the following programs:

-Report this activity for participants who are engaged in a literacy skills course that is not tied to participation in job skills training.
-Literacy Skills is a course aimed at teaching reading, writing, math, and communication skills necessary to prepare a participant to participate in ABE, occupational programs, or unsubsidized employment.
+This includes Literacy Skills aimed at teaching reading, writing, and communication skills necessary to prepare a participant to participate in Adult Basic Education (ABE), occupational programs, or unsubsidized employment.
 Instruction may be provided in a formal educational institution, through a literacy council, or through another provider.

 Up to one hour of unsupervised study time for each hour of class time plus supervised study time may also be assigned under this activity and tracked for attendance purposes.
 A statement from the educational program indicating the amount of study time required must be used to determine the assignment of hours.

-For Federal Work Participation: Hours count as “Non-Core.”
+| For Federal Work Participation: Hours count as “Non-Core.” |

 MN – Mentor/Coach

-Valid for the following programs: W-2, CF
+Valid for the following programs: W-2,

-Report this activity for participants assigned hours in which they are required to interact with their mentor/coach.
-Mentoring pairs more skilled or experienced individuals with a newly employed participant to help him or her succeed in the workplace.
+Mentoring pairs more skilled or experienced individuals with a newly employed participant to help them succeed in the workplace.
 The agency maintains ongoing supervision of, and support for, mentors and mentees.

-For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
-Hours may be counted for no more than 4 consecutive weeks.
-Timeframe for these limits is the preceding 12 months.
+| For Federal Work Participation: Hours count as “Core” for no more than 240 hours for a single parent of a child under age six and 360 hours for all other work-eligible individuals.
+Hours may be counted for no more than four consecutive weeks.
+Timeframe for these limits is the preceding 12 months. |

 MO – Job Readiness/Motivation

-Valid for the following programs: W-2, CF, TMJ/TJ
+Valid for the following programs:

 A high-quality job readiness program uses various techniques and approaches to build self-esteem and increase self-confidence.
 Attendance at scheduled sessions must last at least one hour.
 Examples of job readiness/motivation sessions include:

-· Resume creation, preparation, development and updating;
+· Resume creation, preparation, development, and maintenance;

 · Developing networking skills;